annacasey97/annacasey97/README.md

-- 👋 Hi, I’m @annacasey97, a final year medical student at Brighton and Sussex Medical School
+- 👋 Hi, I’m @annacasey97, a doctor in the UK
 - 👀 I’m interested in disaster management, space medicine and global health.
 I'm aiming to develop my programming skills to allow me to contribute to more research in areas I'm involved in, as well as approach problems in a wider variety of ways
 - 🌱 I’m currently following the freecodecamp 'Scientific Computing with Python' course
 - 💞️ I’m looking for opportunities to put my skills into practice to develop more equitable medical care for all